Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Electronic Properties of an Active Cylindrical Dipole

 \section{Electronic Properties of an Active Cylindrical Dipole}

 In this section we analyze the electronic properties of a static (or quai-static) cylindrical active electronic dipole of varying aspect ratios ($AR=\frac{2a_e}{L}$), in terms of the fields and potentials as described in Section III.
 Here $L$ is the axial length, and $a_e$ the radius of the cylinder as shown in Fig.\ref{eleV2}.
-The aspect ratio was varied and the resulting electric scalar, $V$, and vector, $\vec{C}$, potentials, as well as the electric field, $\vec{E}$, and electric flux density, $\vec{D}$ were calculated, ranging from a flat pancake-like structure ($AR\rightarrow\infty$) to a long needle-like structure ($AR\rightarrow0$), with vector and density plots for some of these aspect ratios shown in Fig.\ref{AR1} and Fig.\ref{AR10}.
+The aspect ratio was varied and the resulting electric scalar, $V$, and vector, $\vec{C}$, potentials, as well as the electric field, $\vec{E}$, and electric flux density, $\vec{D}$ were calculated, ranging from a flat pancake-like structure ($AR\rightarrow\infty$) to a long needle-like structure ($AR\rightarrow0$), with vector and density plots for some of these aspect ratios shown in Fig.\ref{AR1} and Fig.\ref{AR10}, while the values plotted against radial and axial positions are plotted in Fig.\ref{VecP2} and Fig.\ref{Efield}.

-Assuming a constant impressed polarization of $\vec{P}_e^i=\sigma_e^i\hat{z}$ within the boundaries of the active cylindrical dipole, a resulting constant impressed surface charge density will exist at each axial end face of, $\pm\sigma_e^i$, Correspondingly an impressed surface magnetic current density at the radial boundary ($r=a_e$) of value, $\epsilon\vec{\kappa}_m^i=-\delta(r-a_e)\sigma_e^i\hat{\phi}$ \cite{Electret19} will be present.
+Assuming a constant impressed polarisation of $\vec{P}_e^i=\sigma_e^i\hat{z}$ within the boundaries of the active cylindrical dipole, a resulting constant impressed surface charge density will exist at each axial end face of, $\pm\sigma_e^i$, Correspondingly an impressed surface magnetic current density at the radial boundary ($r=a_e$) of value, $\epsilon\vec{\kappa}_m^i=-\delta(r-a_e)\sigma_e^i\hat{\phi}$ \cite{Tobar2021} will be present.
 The potentials and field can be calculated from the surface charge density and the surface magnetic current density using the following equations: \\ \\1) The electric scalar potential,

 so the normalized value in cylindrical coordinates is given by,

 2) The electric vector potential,

 so the normalized value in cylindrical coordinates is given by,